Contemporary and Country company logo

 View works

-River’s Edge is at BallroomArts, Aldeburgh – The Ballroom itself on the upper floor and the Courtyard Gallery on the ground floor.
+River’s Edge was a large group exhibition, including sculpture by Jack Wheeler, Beth Groom and Emily Mayer, C&C held at BallroomArts, Aldeburgh, in Suffolk – The Ballroom on the first floor and the Courtyard Gallery on the ground floor.

-Kate Giles’ installation on the first floor will be accompanied by new sculpture derived from forms found along the tidal waterline by Jack Wheeler and Beth Groom who have collected the subject matter for their sculptural objects while on their walks of Norfolk’s beaches.
-We will also be showing a selection of intricately constructed sculptures of birds fashioned from repurposed materials by Emily Mayer.
-Emily has worked as an artist and sculptor for many years using techniques as diverse as construction in wood, mechanical components, plastic, and taxidermy.
+In the Ballroom on the first floor there was new sculpture derived from forms found along the tidal waterline by Jack Wheeler and Beth Groom.
+They collected the subject matter for their sculptural objects while on walks of Norfolk’s beaches.
+In the entrance and throughout the staircase atrium we showed a selection of intricately constructed bird sculptures by Emily Mayer.
+Emily worked as a taxidermist, an artist and sculptor for many years using techniques as diverse as construction in wood, mechanical components, plastic, and of course her pioneering interest in taxidermy.
+Her birds are fashioned from repurposed materials she collected in her extraordinary workshop.

 Related artists